Justine Lumumba Kasule

-Justine Lumumba Kasule (born 22 November 1972) is a Ugandan educator and politician.
-She is the current Minister, Office of the Prime Minister (General Duties), in the cabinet of Uganda, since June 2021.
+Justine Lumumba Kasule (born 22 November 1972) is a Ugandan educator and politician serving as the chief whip in the cabinet of Uganda, since 26 May 2026.

-Before that, she was the Secretary General of the National Resistance Movement, the ruling political party in Uganda.
+Before that, she was the Minister for General Duties in the Office of the Prime Minister between 2021-2026 and the Secretary General of the National Resistance Movement, the ruling political party in Uganda.
 She was appointed to that position on 23 December 2014, replacing Amama Mbabazi.
 Prior to that, she served as the Chief Government Whip in the Cabinet of Uganda from May 2011 until December 2014.
 Justine Lumumba Kasule also served as the elected Member of Parliament for Bugiri District Women's Representative, from 2001, until her resignation in December 2014.
+She was succeeded by Hon.
+Agnes Taaka Wejuli.

 Early life and education

 Justine was born in Bugiri District on 22 November 1972.
 She attended St. Anthony Senior Secondary School in Nkokonjeru for her O-level studies.
 She then transferred to St. Joseph's Secondary School at Naggalama, for her A-Level education.
 In 1993, she was admitted to Makerere University, where she graduated with the degree of Bachelor of Arts with a concurrent Diploma in Education, in 1996.